anthol42/torchbuilder/Documentation/ResultTable.md

 - Adding a category: use the add_category method
 - Export to excel/csv/json: use the export method that will export to a pandas dataframe.
 Then, you can save it in any format.
+- Table class is thread-proof and multiprocess proof (If that even exits)

 ### Notes